DisCoTec/discotec.github.io/2019/registration.md

 [![](https://www.discotec.org/2019/discotec-banner.jpeg)](https://www.discotec.org/2019/)

-<span style="color:red">**We are experiencing a technical issue with the registration site.
-Unfortunately, we can only fix it on Monday.
-We have extended the regular deadline accordingly.**</span>

 You can register for attending the conference at [this registration site](https://www.conferencemanager.dk/discotec2019).

 NOTE: all registration fees below include 25% of VAT.